The table of contents may be found here.

 erupted from a center somewhere to the west (left in this

 photograph).
-On top of the basalt is a very thin layer of sediment
+On top of the basalt is a very thin layer of lake

-sediments.
-There have been a number of lakes north of White
+Canyon.
+There have been a number of lakes north of the canyon as a

 Opposite this road cut is a deep canyon in the Cerros del Rio.
 At this point, the flows are very thick.